openshift/enhancements/enhancements/installer/assisted-installer-in-cluster.md

 where agents report themselves to implicitly have the capability to join a cluster as a Node.

-The host CRD has a field called "Role" that defaults to unset, and it must be set prior to provisioning to one of "master", "worker", or "auto-assign".
-The act of assigning a role and a cluster to a host will implicitly approve it to join that cluster with the specified role.
+The Agent CRD will have a field in which to designate that it is approved.

 #### Day 2 Add Node Boot-it-Yourself

 This scenario takes place within a stand-alone bare metal OpenShift cluster.

 1. The user downloads a discovery ISO from the cluster.
-The download is implemented by the assisted installer as a URL on a AssistedInstallCluster resource.
+The download is implemented by the assisted installer as a URL on a InstallEnv resource. resource.
 1. A host boots the live ISO, the assisted agent starts running, and the agent contacts the assisted service to register its existence.
 Communication utilizes the existing non-k8s REST API.
 The agent walks through the validation and inspection workflow as it exists today.
-1. The wrapping controller creates a new AssistedInstallAgent resource to be the k8s-native API for the agent.
+1. The assisted service creates a new Agent resource to be the k8s-native API for the agent.
-1. CAPBM creates a new BareMetalHost resource, setting the status annotation based on inspection information from the prior step.
+1. A new Baremetal Agent Controller (eventually part of OpenShift's baremetal machine API provider) creates a BareMetalHost resource, setting the status annotation based on inspection information from the prior step.
-1. The user approves the host for installation.
-(TODO: how?)
+1. The user approves the Agent for installation by setting a field in its Spec.
 1. The user or an orchestrator scales up a MachineSet, causing a new Machine resource to be created.
 1. CAPBM binds the Machine to the BareMetalHost, as it does today.
-It additionally finds the CR representing the agent and uses it to begin installation.
+It additionally finds the Agent CR and uses it to begin installation.
 1. The assisted service initiates installation of the host.
 1. CAPBM updates the status on the BareMetalHost to reflect that it has been provisioned.